-Our procedures on auditing management's goodwill impairment assessment mainly included:
+Our procedures on auditing management's impairment assessment of goodwill included:

-- Understood and evaluated the design and operating effectiveness of the internal controls and assessment process of goodwill impairment and assessed the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors such as complexity, subjectively, changes and susceptibility to management bias or fraud; - Evaluated the independent external valuer's objectivity, capability and competency to perform the valuation;

-- Evaluated the discounted cash flow forecasts underlying the impairment assessment and the process by which they were drawn up, including checking the accuracy of the underlying calculations and checking whether the forecasts were consistent with the latest approved budgets.
-We also assessed whether all relevant CGUs have been identified; - Evaluated the key assumptions of the discounted cash flow forecasts by examining corroborating evidence including the terms and conditions of construction contracts already entered into, historical revenue growth rate and third party supplier quotations for construction cost estimation and evaluated the discount rates by assessing the cost of capital for the respective CGUs.
-We also evaluated the outcome of prior period assessment of goodwill impairment to assess the effectiveness of management's estimation process; and - Examined the results of management's sensitivity analysis around the key assumptions including revenue growth and discount rates to ascertain the extent of change in those assumptions that could result in impairment for individual CGUs.
+- (i) Understood and evaluated the design and operating effectiveness of the internal controls and assessment process of goodwill impairment and assessed the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors such as complexity, subjectively, changes and susceptibility to management bias or fraud; - (ii) Evaluated the independent external valuer's objectivity, capability and competency to perform the valuation; - (iii) Evaluated the discounted cash flow forecasts underlying the impairment assessment and the process by which they were drawn up, including checking the accuracy of the underlying calculations and checking whether the forecasts were consistent with the latest approved budgets.
+We also assessed whether all relevant CGUs have been identified; - (iv) Evaluated the key assumptions of the discounted cash flow forecasts by examining corroborating evidence including the terms and conditions of construction contracts already entered into, historical revenue growth rate and third party supplier quotations for construction cost estimation and evaluated the discount rates by assessing the cost of capital for the respective CGUs.
+We also evaluated the outcome of prior period assessment of goodwill impairment to assess the effectiveness of management's estimation process; - (v) Engaged an auditor's expert to assist us to assess the appropriateness of the valuation methodology and the reasonableness of the inputs, assumptions and estimation used by management and the independent external valuer which underpin the value-in-use calculation; and - (vi) Examined the results of management's sensitivity analysis around the key assumptions including revenue growth and discount rates to ascertain the extent of change in those assumptions that could result in impairment for individual CGUs.